 Cost | Residents pay rent | Subsidized and free or at minimal cost to residents |

-What Are the Benefits of Sober Living in Addiction Recovery?
+Benefits of Sober Living for Addiction Recovery

-Safe and Drug-free Environment
+Safe and Drug-free Environments

 Sober living homes ensure a drug- and alcohol-free setting, which is crucial for preventing relapse and maintaining sobriety, especially during the critical early recovery period.